Aboriginal Rock Art in Red Hands Cave: Blue Mountains Guide

 Aboriginal History and Rock Art

 The Aboriginal peoples of Australia boast a fascinating history, having lived on the vast continent for over 40,000 years.
+For a deeper understanding of Indigenous heritage sites in Australia, Red Hands Cave is one of the most accessible examples of Aboriginal culture near Sydney.
 However, much of their ancient past remains a mystery, with the main window into their world being the rock art they left behind.
 These incredible depictions often showcase animals, plants, and abstract symbols tied to spiritual beliefs.
 The Aboriginals used various tools to create their art, including bird feathers, human hair brushes, and a blowing technique.

 Around the Sydney area, the Blue Mountains were historically home to three prominent Aboriginal groups: the Gundungurra, Dharug (or Darug), and Burra Burra tribes.
 Each group had its own distinct traditions, customs, and beliefs, contributing to the rich cultural heritage of the region.